AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 **/timeout**

 Specifies the connection timeout accessing the AEM instance in milliseconds.
-The default is "0", causing the Dispatcher to wait indefinitely.
+The default is `"0"`, causing the Dispatcher to wait indefinitely.

 **/receiveTimeout**

 Specifies the time in milliseconds that a response is allowed to take.
-The default is "600000", causing Dispatcher to wait for 10 Minutes.
-A setting of "0" eliminates the timeout completely.
+The default is `"600000"`, causing Dispatcher to wait for 10 Minutes.
+A setting of `"0"` eliminates the timeout completely.

 If the timeout is reached while parsing response headers, an HTTP Status of 504 (Bad Gateway) is returned.
 If the timeout is reached while the response body is read, the Dispatcher will return the incomplete response to the client but delete any cache file that might have been written.

 **/ipv4**

 Specifies whether Dispatcher uses the `getaddrinfo` function (for IPv6) or the `gethostbyname` function (for IPv4) for obtaining the IP address of the render.
 A value of 0 causes `getaddrinfo` to be used.
-A value of 1 causes `gethostbyname` to be used.
-The default value is 0.
+A value of `1` causes `gethostbyname` to be used.
+The default value is `0`.

-The getaddrinfo function returns a list of IP addresses.
+The `getaddrinfo` function returns a list of IP addresses.
 Dispatcher iterates the list of addresses until it establishes a TCP/IP connection.
-Therefore, the ipv4 property is important when the render hostname is associated with mutliple IP addresses and the host, in response to the getaddrinfo function, returns a list of IP addresses that are always in the same order.
-In this situation, you should use the gethostbyname function so that the IP address that Dispatcher connects with is randomized.
+Therefore, the `ipv4` property is important when the render hostname is associated with multiple IP addresses and the host, in response to the `getaddrinfo` function, returns a list of IP addresses that are always in the same order.
+In this situation, you should use the `gethostbyname` function so that the IP address that Dispatcher connects with is randomized.

 Amazon Elastic Load Balancing (ELB) is such a service that responds to getaddrinfo with a potentially same-ordered list of IP addresses.

 **/secure**

-If the `/secure` property has a value of "1" Dispatcher uses HTTPS to communicate with the AEM instance.
+If the `/secure` property has a value of `"1"` Dispatcher uses HTTPS to communicate with the AEM instance.
 For additional details, also see [Configuring Dispatcher to Use SSL](dispatcher-ssl.md#configuring-dispatcher-to-use-ssl).

 **/always-resolve**

 With Dispatcher version **4.1.6**, you can configure the `/always-resolve` property as follows:

-* When set to "1" it will resolve the host-name on every request (the Dispatcher will never cache any IP address).
+* When set to `"1"` it will resolve the host-name on every request (the Dispatcher will never cache any IP address).
 There may be a slight performance impact due to the additional call required to get the host information for each request.
 * If the property is not set, the IP address will be cached by default.

 Also, this property can be used in case you run into dynamic IP resolution issues, as shown in the following sample: